dawranadeep/dawranadeep.github.io/_pages/about.md

   - /about.html
 ---

-I am currently waiting to join the University of West Florida as an Assistant Professor of Statistics starting Fall 2024.
+I am an assistant professor of Statistics in the Department of Mathematics and Statistics at the University of West Florida.

 Past Experiences
 ======